SNRNS/Postdoc_arrival_checklist/README.md

 3) If you come in the winter, also order a sleeping bag or some warm bed stuff.
 In the winter it can get down to -15 celcius.
 If you come in the summer, no need to worry about sleeping bag.

-Feel free to contact Alejandro (ajs.scientia@gmail.com) in case you wanted to leave your suitcases somewhere or had any issues with finding a place to stay before you manage to arrive at your new place.
+In case you wanted to leave your suitcases somewhere or had any issues with finding a place to stay before you manage to arrive at your new place feel free to contact Alejandro (ajs.scientia@gmail.com).

 Housing is selected by HR for you.
 In principle you can let them know any preferences you may have, and hopefully they will find the most suitable for you.